Hey – I’m Anita. I’ll make an assumption that since you’re on this page, you want to know a little about me. So, here it goes…

 So you see how the “find one thing and do it for the rest of your life” advice created a lot of conflict in me…

 So through a lot of soul searching.
-Reading, experimenting, and listening to some VERY smart and compassionate people, I am now proud of being a GENERALIST! (we’re a rare breed it turns out :o)
+Reading, experimenting, occasional tear-filled breakdowns, and listening to some VERY smart and compassionate people, I am now proud of being a GENERALIST! (we’re a rare breed it turns out :o)

 And thanks to me being interested in so many aspects of health and wellbeing, I’m also very good at “eating an elephant” (figuratively speaking of course).